 1. The Second World War was the first war won in the air, and the Avro Lancaster was Britain’s premier bomber.

-Avro developed it to meet the UK’s wartime need for a larger bomber that could go further and carry a larger payload, a response to the Junkers Ju 88 that had scarred London and the surrounding counties during the Blitz.
+Avro developed the Lancaster to meet the UK’s wartime need for a larger bomber that could go further and carry a larger payload.
+It was a reply to the German bombers that had devastated London during the Blitz.

-Its first flight took place in January 1941 and was officially introduced into the Royal Air Force in February 1942.
-It remained in service well after the war not only in the UK, but also Australia and Canada, and was not completely retired until 1963 in Canada.
+Its first flight took place in January 1941 and was introduced in February 1942.
+It remained in service after the war not only in the UK, but also Australia and Canada, and was not completely retired until 1963 in Canada.

 2. Its predecessor, the Avro Manchester, was a disaster of an aircraft.
 It had two Rolls-Royce Vulture engines which blew up and caught fire.
 After 30 crashes four Merlins were fitted instead on longer wings and the most successful heavy bomber of the war was born: the Lancaster.